OmriLeviGit/Auto-List-Management-Obsidian/README.md

 Before proceeding with the installation, please note the following limitations:

--   Manual specification of your preferred tab size in the plugin settings is required for correct nested numbering, as the plugin cannot automatically detect tab sizes.
-This step must be followed to ensure proper functionality.
+-   Manual specification of your preferred tab size in the plugin settings is required for correct nested numbering.

 -   The _live update_ feature is not supported in **Vim mode**, as it is temporarily disabled when using special keys (`Ctrl`, `Command` on Mac, or `Alt/Option`), and as a result, it is turned off by default.
 However, you can still manually use the renumbering commands.

 ## Installation Steps

-> **Step 3 is mandatory** for accurate parsing of indentations.
+> Step 3 is **mandatory** for accurate parsing of indentations.

 1. In Obsidian, go to **Options → Community plugins → Browse** and search for **Automatic Renumbering**.
 2. Click **Install** and enable the plugin.
-3. **Mandatory**: In the plugin settings, adjust the **tab size** to match your editor's settings (found under **Options → Editor → Tab indent size**).
+3. In the plugin settings, adjust the **tab size** to match your editor's settings (found under **Options → Editor → Tab indent size**).

 Once installed, the plugin will automatically manage your numbered lists.

-## Features
+## Configuration Options

 -   **Live Update**: Automatically renumbers lists as you edit, helping maintain accurate sequencing without manual adjustments.
+Manual commands are available if you prefer to manage updates yourself.

 -   **Smart Pasting**: Maintains the original numbering sequence of the list, rather than applying the numbering from the pasted content.

--   **Special Key Handling**: Temporarily disables the live update when special keys (`Ctrl`, `Command` on Mac, or `Alt/Option`) are pressed during editing, enabling actions such as undo without triggering unnecessary renumbering.

--   **Manual Control**: Offers commands for manual renumbering if you prefer to manage updates yourself.
+start numbering from 1

+tab size

+-   Manual specification of your preferred tab size in the plugin settings is required for correct nested numbering, as the plugin cannot automatically detect tab sizes.
+This step must be followed to ensure proper functionality.

 <br>
 <table>
   <tr>
     <td style="text-align: center;">
       <img src="resources/regular_paste.gif" alt="Regular paste" />
-      <p><em>Regular paste</em></p>
+      <p><em>Regular pasting</em></p>
     </td>
     <td style="text-align: center;">
       <img src="resources/smart_paste.gif" alt="Smart paste" />
-      <p><em>Smart paste</em></p>
+      <p><em>Smart pasting</em></p>
     </td>
   </tr>
 </table>